f4pga/f4pga-arch-defs/docs/source/prjxray/partial-reconfig.rst

 	  BOARD arty-switch-processing-pr2
 	  SOURCES switch_processing_identity.v
 	  INPUT_IO_FILE ${COMMON}/arty_switch_processing_pr2.pcf
+          GEN_PARTIAL_BIT
 	  EXPLICIT_ADD_FILE_TARGET
 	  )

 Here the add_1 and blink modules are mapped to pr1 and pr2 respectively.
 The identity function is then also mapped to each partition region.
+Please note that in order to generate a partial bitstream for each fpga_target the ``GEN_PARTIAL_BIT`` option must be set.

 .. code-block:: RST
 	add_file_target(FILE switch_processing_arty_overlay.v SCANNER_TYPE verilog)